alijkhalil/distrib_training_scripts/README.md

     and video recognition models in a distributed fashion.
-These scripts may require other repositories (capable of being acquired using the 'set_up.sh' script) and the NBA play-by-play dataset (also capable of being downloaded with the 'nba_pbp_video_dataset' repo).
+These scripts may require other repositories (capable of being acquired using the 'set_up.sh' script) and the NBA play-by-play dataset (also capable of being downloaded using the 'nba_pbp_video_dataset' repo).

 Notes:

-    -Before attempting to run the 'mpirun_wrapper.bash' script, users should check the parameters and sequencing by calling 'mpirun_wrapper.bash' without any parameters
+    -Before attempting to run the 'mpirun_wrapper.bash' script in earnest, you should check the required parameters and sequencing by calling 'mpirun_wrapper.bash' without any parameters.
-    -For the parameters passed to 'mpirun_wrapper.bash' specifying the username's and host IP's included in the cluster, users should never forget to include the local system IP if it is part of the cluster.
+    -For the parameters passed to 'mpirun_wrapper.bash' specifying the usernames and host IP's to be included in the cluster, you should never forget to include the local system IP if it is part of the cluster.
-    -The training script should be in the same filesystem location on every node involved in the cluster
+    -The training script should be in the same filesystem location on every node involved in the cluster.
     -The 'sample_train_scripts/train_event_level.py' and 'sample_train_scripts/
-        train_fbf_densenet.py' script require a very high-end GPU to run them in their current state.
-Model parameters in the scripts can be adjusted though to reduce both their system and GPU memory footprints.
+        train_fbf_densenet.py' script require a high-end GPU to run them in their current state (such as the Tesla V100 GPUs found on Amazon P3 instances).
+    -These training scripts are primarily intended for edification purposes and may require a dedicated GPU, increased model capacity, and/or hundreds of hours of training time on a cluster to train the models close to completion.